 In October 2017, Johnston became just the third British trainer ever, under either code, to train 4,000 winners.
-Only Richard Hannon Snr and Martin Pipe have trained more and, if fate decrees, it’s odds-on that Johnston will become the most successful trainer, numerically, in the history of British racing during the 2018 Flat season.
+Only Richard Hannon Snr and Martin Pipe (Father if David Pipe) have trained more and, if fate decrees, it’s odds-on that Johnston will become the most successful trainer, numerically, in the history of British racing during the 2018 Flat season.

 The victory of the two-year-old, Corsica, at Ayr in October 2009 made him the first British Flat trainer to saddle over 200 winners in a season and he has since repeated the feat six times.
 He also has the distinction of having trained at least 100 winners for the last 24 seasons in a row.